kenwdelong/stability-utils/README.md

 	</dependency>

 ## Releases
+### 1.6.1 (April 19, 2018)
+- format the numbers on the monitor web page a little nicer to make for easier comparisons

 ### 1.6.0 (July 24, 2017)
 - add a request object to stop the proliferation of request signatures in HttpConnectionService